leakespeake/docker/README.md

 ```
 HEALTHCHECK CMD curl --fail http://localhost:9115 || exit 1
 ```
-Only the instructions **RUN COPY ADD** create layers so group these commands together into their own blocks using "&& \" at the end of each line bar the last.
+Only the instructions **RUN COPY ADD** create layers so group these commands together into their own blocks.

 Cleanup at the end of the **RUN** block to reduce image size;